open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - The Resource Coordinator will detect conflicts in Entity of the same type being discovered and choose one to use.
 - When using Entity Detectors and Resource detectors together, the following merge rules will be used:
-  - Entity merging will occur first resulting in an "Entity Merged" Resource.
+  - Entity merging will occur first resulting in an "Entity Merged" Resource (See [algorithm here](#entity-merging-and-resource)).
-    - Entities of different types will be merged into the resulting Resource.
-    - Entities of the same type will have one rejected and one accepted, based on priority.
   - Resource detectors otherwise follow existing merge semantics.
     - The Specification merge rules will be updated to account for violations prevalent in ALL implementation of resource detection.
     - Specifically: This means the [rules around merging Resource across schema-url will be dropped](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md#merge).
 Instead only conflicting attributes will be dropped.